 Many of the things I would like to visit are in the city (particularly museums).
 Usually, my inbuilt laziness kicks in, and there’s always another week when I could visit.
 After all, the city is an hour away by train, while the Dandenong Ranges is on my doorstep.

-I have managed to get to my local history museum in Ferntree Gully, St Paul’s, and a couple of museums in the city.
+I have managed to get to my local history museum in Ferntree Gully, to St Paul’s, and to a couple of museums in the city.
 I’ve also visited my alma mater, the University of Melbourne, and I appreciate some of its historic architecture much better after seeing the history of similar constructions in England.

 Melbourne may not have the lengthy history of England, but it still has interesting history to discover.
 After the gold rush of the 1850s, it was one of the wealthiest cities in the world, and some of the buildings from then remain.
 My university was certainly from that era (established 1854).
 Similarly, the observatory is over 150 years old.
 While it fell into disuse and was eventually closed due to light pollution, in its time it was a cutting-edge observatory and time-keeper, with an impressive list of “firsts” for the Southern Hemisphere.